innolitics/rdm/README.md

 3. Focused on software developers; the plan documents are intended to read and used frequently by the software developers on the team.
 Thus, wherever there was a tradeoff between making it easy to read for developers vs regulators/auditors, we optimized for developers.
 For example, we re-order IEC62304 sections to follow a more logical order for developers at the cost of being less parallel to IEC62304's structure.
 4. Easy auditablility.
 In order to make it easier for regulators/auditors to read the document, we include auditor comments and links back to IEC62304.
 These links and notes are hidden by default, but there is a flag that enables turning them on.
 This way, we can use the "official" version without comments during our day-to-day work, but we can give the auditors two copies—both the "official" version and the "auditor" version that has all these extra notes.
 5. Provide beautiful documents.
 A lot of times nobody readys requirements documents; we believe this is partly because the standard templates are large and ugly.
+6. Make it as easy as possible to "upgrade" your documents when new versions of 62304 and related standards are developed.

 ## Dependencies